Murder of Matthew Hunt: Matthew Dennis Hunt

-Matthew Hunt was a 28-year-old constable born on 30 July 1991 who had served in the New Zealand Police for two and half years.
+Matthew Hunt was a 28-year-old constable born on 30 July 1991 who had served in the New Zealand Police for two and a half years.
 He spent the majority of his time as a frontline officer in his hometown, Orewa, before being transferred for a temporary rotation to the Impairment Prevention Team based at the Auckland Harbour Bridge Police Station.
-When Hunt joined in October 2017, he joined as a part of Wing 312 trained at the Royal New Zealand Police College at Papakōwhai.
+When Hunt joined in October 2017, he joined as part of Wing 312 trained at the Royal New Zealand Police College at Papakōwhai.
 He was raised by his mother alongside his sister in the Hibiscus Coast and attended Orewa College.
 According to his family, Hunt's "life-long dream" was to be a police officer after studying criminology and working in prisons.

 The incident

-On 19 June at 10:37 am Constable Matthew Hunt and his partner, Constable David Goldfinch, were shot after a car they had tried to pull over crashed on Reynella Drive in Massey, Auckland.
-Hunt and his colleague attempted to render first aid to the vehicle occupants; however the driver emerged armed and Hunt was killed during the shooting that followed.
-His colleague was wounded and admitted to hospital.
-Neither Hunt nor his colleague were armed with a firearm at the time.
-A member of the public was also injured by a vehicle during the incident.
+At approximately 10:37 a.m. on 19 June 2020, Constables Matthew Hunt and David Goldfinch were conducting routine traffic duties in Massey, Auckland.
+Checking an approaching vehicle against the police database, they found the registered owner was subject to several alerts and moved to intercept the car.

+The driver, later identified as Eli Epiha, fled at speed before losing control and colliding with a parked vehicle on Reynella Drive, injuring a bystander.
+Goldfinch approached to render first aid, but Epiha emerged from the crashed vehicle armed with a Norinco military-style semi-automatic firearm.
+Goldfinch, who was unarmed, attempted to negotiate with Epiha, who opened fire.
+Hunt radioed the Police Emergency Communications Centre as the first shots were fired and called for backup.

+Goldfinch took cover behind parked vehicles before moving further along the road.
+He was struck by four of nine shots fired before reaching a nearby property, from which he radioed his location and a description of the offender.
+Hunt, having lost radio contact with Goldfinch, left the patrol vehicle to locate him.
+Epiha returned and shot Hunt multiple times.
+Hunt made a final radio transmission before losing consciousness and died at the scene.

+Epiha retrieved a second firearm from the crashed vehicle and forced a nearby resident to drive him from the scene.
+Goldfinch, unaware that Hunt had been shot, was assisted by passing members of the public and transported for medical treatment.
+He survived his injuries.
 According to police, the suspect fled into a silver Mazda Demio following the shooting and later abandoned the vehicle.